Manchester City title tracker – How can Man City win the Premier League?

 In its simplest form: if Man City wins its final eight games, it wins the Premier League.

-But if Arsenal beats Man City in their huge game at the Etihad on April 26, then Man City’s max points lowers to 91 points while Arsenal’s would stand at 95.
-Man City would then need to win the rest of its games and hope that Arsenal fails to win twice without erasing the goal differential advantage currently held by City.
+But if Arsenal beats Man City in their huge game at the Etihad on April 26, then Man City’s max points lowers to 91 points while Arsenal’s would stand at 93.
+Man City would then need to win the rest of its games and hope that Arsenal fails to win on at least one occasion.

-If Man City draws Arsenal, then Man City could only finish on a maximum of 92 points.
-That means Arsenal would need to lose or draw at least one more game to open the door to City.
+If Man City draws Arsenal, then Man City could only finish on a maximum of 92 points but Arsenal’s max points drops to 91.
+Man City would win the title by winning out.

 There’s one other variable if Arsenal were to make up the goal differential difference but not pass Man City: Head-to-head.
 Man City’s already beaten Arsenal once.